Wasted (Carrie Underwood song): Recording and release

-Music video

-In January 2007, Underwood filmed the video for the song in Tampa, Florida.
-This was her fourth music video, and it was released during the beginning of February.
-The music video premiered on CMT Loaded.com.

-For Underwood's fourth music video from Some Hearts, she appears in different, simple scenes, such as a house.
-An actor is also featured in the video, who fits the character dealing with the theme of the song.
-The music video is in complete black & white format, and it was released in early February, sooner than expected, thanks to the song's radio success.
-A shortened version of the song is used in the video, cutting out nearly a full minute of the song.
+Critical reception

+Chuck Dauphin of Billboard described "Wasted" as "ear candy", praising Bright's production and the song's combination of vocal and instrumental elements.
+A press release from the same publication praised the song's "well-crafted lyrics" and highlighed its portrayal of two individuals seeking a better future.
+They also complimented Underwood's vocal performance, writing that she "drives home the message of determination and hope".

-Chart performance
+Commercial performance

-The sixth single from her debut album, "Wasted" become Carrie's fourth consecutive number one country single and fifth overall number one single.
-It spent three weeks at number one on the country charts.
-It debuted at number 57 on the country charts before its official release.
+"Wasted" become Underwood's fourth consecutive number one country single and fifth overall number one single.
+It spent three weeks at number one on the country charts, debuting at number 57 on the country charts before its official release.
 The song also received a significant amount of digital downloads on the iTunes music store after her performance of the song on American Idol.
-The song sold 705,000 as of October 2011.
-On August 10, 2015 "Wasted" was officially certified Platinum.
+As of October 2011, "Wasted" sold 705,000 copies as of October 2011.
+On August 10, 2015, "Wasted" was certified Platinum by Recording Industry Association of America.